elderperets/MTS_ChromeHistory_VS/README.md

       *or another email to send the report to) - go to ```config.h```*
     - ***To Clone the entire project you need to log into ```elderperets``` github account***
     - ***Warning:** the code is complicated*
-    - *And you can always contact Brother Perets to do it for you*
+    - *And you can always contact Brother Perets for any questions*